CodecoolGlobal/ask-mate-oop-java-arvamartin/README.md

 # AskMateOOP Project

 ## Overview
-AskMateOOP is a web application that allows users to post questions and answers, as well as create user accounts, wich is currently still at a rudimentary level.
-The project is built with a Spring Boot backend and a React.js frontend.
+AskMateOOP is a web application for posting questions and answers, featuring user account creation.
+Currently, it is at a rudimentary level of development.
+The project utilizes a Spring Boot backend and a React.js frontend.

 ## Table of Contents
 - [Technologies Used](#technologies-used).